hamimsa/EEC-163-Team-25-Final-Project/README.md

 ## Execution
 1. In VS Code, open the folder containing the repository
 2. Click the "Go Live" button in the bottom right corner to open a local web server
-3. Ensure that there is an internet connection as the project loads an image from unsplash.com for the background
+3. Ensure that there is an internet connection as the project loads an image from the internet for the background

 Data is processed within `script.js` and there are no preprocessing scripts.